lee-dohm/community-manager/README.md

 ### General

+* [Harassing for Contact](https://twitter.com/skyladawn/status/1556666202822524928) &mdash; Twitter thread describing someone harassing a woman with the intention of establishing personal contact, including a fabulous strategy for responding (with permission to use as a template for others :sparkling_heart:)
 * [The Asshole Filter](https://siderea.dreamwidth.org/1209794.html) &mdash; Great article describing the specific mechanism behind which not enforcing rules or boundaries makes them meaningless
 * [Nazi Bar example of Paradox of Tolerance](./images/ThatSabineGirl_2022-Jan-27.jpg)
 * [I’m the TikTok Couch Guy.
 Here’s What It Was Like Being Investigated on the Internet.](https://slate.com/technology/2021/12/tiktok-couch-guy-internet-sleuths.html)